Dolphins have evolved complex sensory functions, which they use as a form of echolocation. In this article, we look at

 The fat deposits also have a different chemical composition from the other fat in the dolphin’s body.
-Dolphins have a melon that is on top of their head in front of their brain.
+Dolphins have a melon on top of their head in front of their brain.
 The melon houses the largest of these unique fat deposits.

-The other large deposit of this special fat is located in the lower jaw, where the jaw bone is thin.
-From the lower jaw, the fat deposit spreads up to the middle ear region.
+The other large deposit of this particular fat is located in the lower jaw, where the jaw bone is thin.
+From the lower jaw, the fat deposition spreads up to the middle ear region.

-It is believed that the melon and the lower jaw has a huge part to play in the echolocation used by a dolphin.
+It is believed that the melon and the lower jaw have a big part in the echolocation used by a dolphin.
 In particular, the fat deposits in the lower jaw and front of the brain allow the dolphin to echolocate.

 There are several steps to how a dolphin uses these to echolocate.
-First, the dolphin will make a sound that comes from a tissue complex in the nasal region.
+First, the dolphin will sound from a tissue complex in the nasal region.
 This is then transferred through the melon’s fat deposit, focusing the sound into a beam of sound.

-This beam of sound is directed into the water, and the echoes are received back.
+This sound beam is directed into the water, and the echoes are received back.
 The echoes are received in the lower jaw, transferring through the fat deposit to the middle ear and up to the brain for the dolphin to interpret the results.
 The brain receives nerve impulses that relay the messages of sound.

-The resulting echoes take a lot of interpretation, and for this reason, the brain of a dolphin is large for its body size.
+The resulting echoes take a lot of interpretation, so a dolphin’s brain is significant for its body size.
 A large proportion of the dolphin’s brain capacity is used to interpret the results.

 Frequencies of Dolphin Sounds